Differentiation is important across disciplines, but this blog post will focus specifically on differentiation in math.

 Why is Differentiation Important?

-Differentiation is important because it helps all students within a classroom reach their highest potential by way of engaging and appropriate learning experiences that challenge them and support them on their path to developing a deep understanding of the content.
+Differentiation is important because it helps all students within a classroom reach their highest potential.
+This is done by way of engaging and appropriate learning experiences.
+These experiences challenge and support them on their path to developing a deep understanding of the content.
 It is especially important to differentiate instruction in math.

 What Does Differentiation Look Like in the Classroom?